mabrek/mabrek.github.io/_drafts/multivariate-methods2.md

 title:  "Exploring Performance Monitoring Data with Multivariate Tools: MDS and t-SNE"
 ---

+This time I'm going to introduce tools that allow to explore data visually.
+They represent each time series as a point in 2-dimensional space.
+When original time series are similar the corresponding points will be close to each other.

 The same data was used here as in previous post about [SVD and PCA]({{site.url}}/blog/multivariate-svd-pca/)

-[MDS](https://en.wikipedia.org/wiki/Multidimensional_scaling) and [t-SNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding) allow to explore data visually.
-They represent each time series as a point in 2-dimensional space which is easy to draw.
-When original time series are similar to each other the corresponding points will be close.

-While SVD and PCA are extracing common shapes MDS and t-SNE ...

-### Multidimensional Scaling (MDS)
+[Multidimensional Scaling (MDS)](https://en.wikipedia.org/wiki/Multidimensional_scaling) produces this kind of image given distance matrix calculated as `1 - abs(cor(a, b))` for each pair of time series:

 ![mds embeddings]({{ site.url }}/img/multivariate/mds-embeddings.png)

 ![mds examples]({{ site.url }}/img/multivariate/mds-examples.png)

+It has put table hill shaped series (1 - 5) together in the left corner of dot cloud which seems to be the most dense one.
+Different kinds of spikes landed on the upper corner (7 - 10).
+Series with strong increasing or decreasing trend landed on the right corner (13 -14) and step-like changes on the bottom.

     metric mds: cmdscale() is fast and produces usable results, doesn't care about duplicates non-metric mds: MASS:isoMDS gives identical results to cmdscale, complains about duplicates